qhgenomics/ngpipe/README.md

-# ngPipe
+# ngpipe

-ngPipe is a pipeline for typing _Neisseria gonorrhoeae_.
+ngpipe is a pipeline for typing _Neisseria gonorrhoeae_.
-It takes a folder of reads or contigs and runs Sequence typing for MLST, NG-STAR and NG-MAST typing.
+It takes a folder of reads or contigs and runs sequence typing for MLST, NG-STAR and NG-MAST typing.
-It also determines species using the rplF gene and checks for the presence of rplF.
+It also determines species using the rplF gene and checks for the presence of rplF and ppng.
 It will compile this information into a table and create a minimum spanning tree using MLST.

 ## Installation